Danl2620/BoundlessReach/Journals/Journal 1.md

 > [!mechanics]- Zoya Wade's Momentum set to 10 out of 10.

-"Frostbite" is getting attcked the nanites and is losing his grip on reality.
+"Frostbite" is getting attacked the nanites and is losing his grip on reality.

 > [!oracle]- "What is Volo's status here?"
 Descriptor/Focus: Impaired Red Shirt
 > **Additional Details:**